Galathea National Park

 Galathea National Park is a national park located in the Union Territory of Andaman and Nicobar Islands, India.
 It is located on the island of Great Nicobar in the Nicobar Islands, which lie in the eastern Indian Ocean (Bay of Bengal).
-Many unique and rare species of plants and animals are found in the park, a number of which (owing to their relative geographical isolation) are endemic to the islands.
+Many unique and rare species of plants and animals are found in the park, several of which (owing to their relative geographical isolation) are endemic to the islands.

 Etymology

-The Galathea National Park is named after the Danish colonial vessel Galathea which conducted survey for minerals in Great Nicobar in 1845-47.
+The Galathea National Park is named after the Danish colonial vessel Galathea, which conducted survey for minerals in Great Nicobar in 1845-47.

 History

 The Great Nicobar Island Biosphere Reserve was declared by the government in 1989, and was recognised as UNESCO Biosphere Reserves in 2013.

 Geoclimate

 Geography

 The total area of this park is approximately 110 square kilometres, and was gazetted as a National Park of India in 1992.
 Galathea forms part of what has been designated as the Great Nicobar Biosphere Reserve, which also includes the larger Campbell Bay National Park, separated from Galathea by a 12-km forest buffer zone.